 - Government fee (€10.71 in 2018), which you should pay at the bank using a 790 NIE form.

-Note: Although the NIE form 790 can be downloaded on the internet, some police stations may request the traditional paper NIE form, which you can collect at any national police station dealing with foreign documentation.
+Note: Although the NIE form 790 is available is available online on the internet, some police stations may request the traditional paper NIE form, which you can collect at any national police station dealing with foreign documentation.

 For those of you who live in Torrevieja, Elche, Benidorm, and Alicante areas, you will need to request an appointment for your NIE number online at consultor.com.